cosmos/gaia/docs/modules/globalfee.md

 "/ibc.core.channel.v1.MsgTimeoutOnClose"
 ]` and default `maxTotalBypassMinFeeMsgGasUsage=1,000,000`

-From Gaiad v10.0.0, nodes that have the `bypass-min-fee-msg-types` field in their `app.toml` configuration are **not utilized**.
+From gaiad v10.0.0, nodes that have the `bypass-min-fee-msg-types` field in their `app.toml` configuration are **not utilized**.
 Therefore, node operators have the option to either leave the field in their configurations or remove it.
-Node inited by Gaiad v10.0.0 or later does not have `bypass-min-fee-msg-types` field in the `app.toml`.
+Node inited by gaiad v10.0.0 or later does not have `bypass-min-fee-msg-types` field in the `app.toml`.

-Before gaiad `v10.0.0`, `bypassMinFeeMsgTypes` can be set by each node in `app.toml`, and [the bypass messages gas usage on average should not exceed `maxBypassMinFeeMsgGasUsage`=200,000](https://github.com/cosmos/gaia/blob/682770f2410ab0d33ac7f0c7203519d7a99fa2b6/x/globalfee/ante/fee.go#L69).
+Before gaiad `v10.0.0`, `bypass-min-fee-msg-types`can be set by each node in `app.toml`, and [the bypass messages gas usage on average should not exceed `maxBypassMinFeeMsgGasUsage`=200,000](https://github.com/cosmos/gaia/blob/682770f2410ab0d33ac7f0c7203519d7a99fa2b6/x/globalfee/ante/fee.go#L69).

-- Nodes created using Gaiad `v7.0.2` or `v9.0.x` use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` as defaults.
+- Nodes created using gaiad `v7.0.2` or `v9.0.x` use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` as defaults.
-- Nodes created using Gaiad `v10.0.x` or later use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer", "/ibc.core.channel.v1.MsgTimeout", "/ibc.core.channel.v1.MsgTimeoutOnClose"]` as defaults.
+- Nodes created using gaiad `v10.0.x` or later use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer", "/ibc.core.channel.v1.MsgTimeout", "/ibc.core.channel.v1.MsgTimeoutOnClose"]` as defaults.
 - Node Nodes with `bypass-min-fee-msg-types = []` or missing this field in `app.toml` also use default bypass message types.
-- Nodes created using Gaiad `v7.0.1` and `v7.0.0` do not have `bypass-min-fee-msg-types` configured in `config/app.toml` - they are also using same default values as in `v7.0.2`.
+- Nodes created using gaiad `v7.0.1` and `v7.0.0` do not have `bypass-min-fee-msg-types` configured in `config/app.toml` - they are also using same default values as in `v7.0.2`.
 The `bypass-min-fee-msg-types` config option can be added to `config/app.toml` before the `[telemetry]` field.

 An example of `bypass-min-fee-msg-types` in `app.toml`  **before** gaiad v10.0.0: